 You can provision ArcGIS Business Analyst web app licenses through ArcGIS Enterprise.

 ArcGIS Earth is a lightweight desktop app that allows members of your organization to explore 2D and 3D data, including KML and ArcGIS services.
-ArcGIS Earth uses the basemap, elevation service, and geocoding settings configured for your portal.
+ArcGIS Earth uses the basemap, elevation service, and geocoding settings configured for your organization.

 See the ArcGIS Earth Guided tour for information on supported ArcGIS Enterprise versions.